markbirbeck/pos-chunker/README.md

 };
 ```

-This pattern now means we can match phrases such as *The doctor saw the patient at the surgery*
+This pattern now means we can match phrases such as *The doctor saw the patient at the surgery.*

 Here are a few examples using these rules: